About attribution reports

 You can also use the Path Length report to look at impressions.
 For example, you can see whether most conversions happen after the customer searches multiple times or the first time he or she sees your ad.

-As you probably guessed, this report has to do with time.
-Specifically, it's how much time it takes for a customer to complete a conversion after the following:
+Time Lag tells you how much time it takes for a customer to complete a conversion after the following:

 - The first impression of a Search Network ad

 - Their first click on your website